kyle-west/dragon-router/README.md

 ![](https://travis-ci.com/kyle-west/dragon-router.svg?branch=master)

-`Router` is an ExpressJS like client side router.
+Dragon Router is an ExpressJS-like client side router.
 It grabs a hold on the url when the user uses a link to navigate.
 This is intended to help progressive web apps manage the frontend independent of a server call.
 It uses the browser's `history` API to control the pushing and popping of the page state.